mixmasteru/8266fritz/README.md

 < EXT:
 ```

-We can use this data to drive an analog [vu-meter](https://en.wikipedia.org/wiki/VU_meter) via the pulse-width modulation (PWM) on a analog GPIO on the ESP8266.
-The meter only needs a small voltage.
+We can use this data to drive an analog [vu-meter](https://en.wikipedia.org/wiki/VU_meter) via the pulse-width modulation (PWM) on a analog ESP8266 GPIO.
+The meter only needs a small amount of amps, so we can drive this directly.